agavrel/42_CheatSheet/README.md

 # 42 School Cheat Sheet by [agavrel](https://www.github.com/agavrel)

 ## :two_hearts: Intended for 42 alumni, current students and candidates

 > **Truth can only be found in one place: the code** – *Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship*

+A comprehensive guide to 50 years of evolution of strict C programming, a tribute to Dennis Ritchie's language

 ---
 # Table of Content